 The Administrative Record, or as it is sometimes called “the claim file” is one of the key parts of any ERISA claim.
 From the very moment you submit your initial application, all information regarding your case will go into the Administrative Record.
 Once the company issues its final decision, after the internal appeals process is completed, the Administrative Record will be closed.
 This means that should you need to file a lawsuit to fight for your benefits, your case will be limited to the documents and records contained within your claim file.
 To be clear, this means that you must submit every piece of favorable evidence to the insurance company as soon as possible.
 If you fail to do so, you may unintentionally damage your own claim.

-At Roberts Disability Law, our experienced California ERISA lawyers have helped many individuals obtain the benefits they deserve.
+At Roberts Disability Law, P.C., our experienced California ERISA lawyers have helped many individuals obtain the benefits they deserve.
 If your claim was denied, please contact our team today to request your free initial legal consultation.
 We have offices in Alameda, San Francisco and San Jose and we represent ERISA claimants throughout Northern California.

 LEAVE YOUR MESSAGE

 We know how to get your insurance claim paid.
 Call today at: